JorgeluizAndrade/JorgeluizAndrade/README.md

 <h1 align="left">🧠 Featured Projects</h1> <ul>
   <li>
     <p align="left">
-      <strong>Dev.quiz</strong>: A quiz platform designed for software developers to challenge their knowledge and improve their skills.
-It integrates OpenAI’s GPT-3.5 turbo to generate interactive questions, providing a dynamic learning experience.<br><br>
+      <strong>Dev.quiz</strong>: The Dev.Quizz is a dynamic and interactive platform designed for developers of all levels and skills.
+If you're passionate about programming and want to test your knowledge, this is your place!
+Dev.Quizz offers you a series of quizzes on all programming languages with AI.
+With Dev.Quizz, you can challenge yourself to improve your skills for interviews. <br><br>
       <strong>Technologies:</strong> TypeScript, Next.js, Prisma ORM, SQL, OpenAI API, NextAuth, Zod.
     </p>
     <a href="https://github.com/JorgeluizAndrade/dev.quizz" target="_blank">(Link)</a>